-In this review I’m going to be taking a closer look at a new make-money program that’s just launched named Clone My System through which the owner claims he can enable you to begin generating profits of $3,000 per day by merely “duplicating his system”.
+In this review, I’m going to be taking a closer look at a new make-money program that’s just launched named Clone My System through which the owner claims he can enable you to begin generating profits of $3,000 per day by merely “duplicating his system”.

-Apparently the system consists of “no tricks & no gimmicks, just guaranteed results”… So I’ll be putting that claim to the test & finding out if it holds true in just a moment.
+Allegedly, the system consists of “no tricks & no gimmicks, just guaranteed results”… So I’ll be putting that claim to the test & finding out if it holds true in just a moment.

 Which means if you’ve landed on this page because you were looking to find out more about the Clone My System program & looking to find out if it really works then you can rest assured you’ve landed in exactly the right place.

-In this review I’m going to be uncovering literally everything you need to know about this system & helping you determine whether or not you can actually make money with it.
+In this review, I’m going to be uncovering literally everything you need to know about this system & helping you determine whether or not you can actually make money with it.
 It’s also worth pointing out too that I am not an affiliate which means you can rest assured that you’ll be getting the honest truth.

-What Exactly Is The Clone My System Program?
+What Is Clone My System?

-The website for the Clone My System claims that you’ve landed on some sort of hidden page & that shouldn’t really have access to the program, but this simply isn’t true – in fact the Clone My System program is nothing new at all.
+The website for the Clone My System claims that you’ve landed on some sort of hidden page & that shouldn’t really have access to the program, but this simply isn’t true – in fact, the Clone My System program is nothing new at all.

 The irony is that the Clone My System program is actually a clone of a scam that I noticed operating earlier this year named Copy My Websites.
-It looks like the creator has just re-branded the system in an attempt to part even more people with their hard earned cash.
+It looks like the creator has just re-branded the system in an attempt to part even more people with their hard-earned cash.

 And the other ironic thing is that the website boldly claims there is “no gimmicks” yet the whole thing about it being a hidden page is a total gimmick, they’re just telling you this to try & make you think you’ve got access to something secret to trick you into signing up.

-The concept is that after signing up & paying the $47 joining fee you’ll get a clone of the creators website which is currently earning him $3,000 per day (or so he says), however unfortunately in reality things don’t work like this.
+The concept is that after signing up & paying the $47 joining fee you’ll get a clone of the creator’s website which is currently earning him $3,000 per day (or so he says), however, unfortunately, in reality, things don’t work like this.